What is differentiation?

 How do I find the value of a gradient?

-- Substitute the x value into the expression for the derivative, and evaluate it
+- Substitute the x value into the expression for the derived function and evaluate it